This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-Classic Muscadine Cocktail Meatballs, made with homemade or frozen meatballs, chili sauce and Muscadine or Scuppernong grape jelly, are classic ‘South’ and always a crowd favorite for any gathering.
+Classic Muscadine Cocktail Meatballs, made with homemade or frozen meatballs and Muscadine or Scuppernong grape jelly, are classic ‘South’ and always a crowd favorite for any gathering.

 No, NOT unsophisticated.
-Expected.
+Expected!
 Yep, crockpot meatballs.
-Trust me, Southerners lend class to everything, even if it is only a four-ingredient tailgate meatball.Jump to Recipe
+Trust me, Southerners lend class to everything, even if it is only a four-ingredient tailgate meatball!

-Muscadines are dark purple in color, whereas Scuppernongs are greenish or bronze in color.
-In other words, red variety grapes are Muscadines and white variety grapes are Scuppernongs.
+Muscadines are dark purple, whereas Scuppernongs are greenish or bronze in color.
+In other words, red variety grapes are Muscadines, and white variety grapes are Scuppernongs.
 Oh yeah, these are a thing in the American South.
-Who, I wonder, was the first person to put grape jelly in meatballs…
+I wonder who was the first to put grape jelly in meatballs…?

-This frozen Italian meatball appetizer recipe is largely hands off.
-Despite them taking 4 hours in the slow cooker, they are well worth the wait, and the addition of these on your party snack table is always a welcome sight for partygoers.
+This frozen Italian meatball appetizer recipe is largely hands-off.
+Despite taking 4 hours in the slow cooker, they are well worth the wait, and adding these to your party snack table is always a welcome sight for partygoers.

 Looking for dinner recipes with meatballs?
 Make the meatballs a little larger in size from scratch.
 Use my method for Amazing Swedish Meatballs and skip the creamy gravy!
 Opt instead for this scuppernong jelly and sweet chili sauce method and serve over rice.
 This is kid approved to boot!

-Planning to spend some time at home and want to get your chore list accomplished while you’ve got something really, really great simmering?
+Planning to spend some time at home and want to accomplish your chore list while you’ve got something really, really great simmering?
 Consider Classic Muscadine Cocktail Meatballs.
-If you do not have a grocery local to you that sells small farm and independently crafted foods like Muscadine Jelly or Scuppernong Jelly, you can order from the few I have linked herein, or substitute regular grape jelly.
-Where is the fun in that though??
+If you do not have a grocery local to you that sells small farm and independently crafted foods like Muscadine Jelly or Scuppernong Jelly, you can order from the few I have linked herein or substitute regular grape jelly.
+Where is the fun in that, though??

 All images and text ©Jenny DeRemer for Not Entirely Average, LLC